Macedon, Victoria: Primary

 Macedon Primary School is a State public school that was established in 1869.
 The school maintains a current enrolment of 242 students as at 2019.

 Secondary

 Macedon Grammar School

 Macedon Grammar was a secondary school that operated from 1979 to 2014.
 In November 2014, Macedon Grammar school went into administration and the Victorian government announced in December 2014 that the school would close.

 Alice Miller School

 After Macedon Grammar school was closed in 2014 the site was purchased the following year by children's author John Mardsen who opened the Alice Miller School, a secondary school for 200 pupils focused on the arts.
 It is based on the same principles as his Candlebark School (opened 2006) in the Macedon Ranges.
 The school campus occupies a site of 80 acres of primarily bushland.
 Facilities include 15 classrooms, science laboratories, gymnasium, 10 metre indoor heated pool, tennis and basketball courts and a five-hole golf course.

+Sport

+Macedon is home to the Macedon Football & Netball Club, known as the Macedon Cats.
+The club was founded in 1887.